Naresh2028/angular-beginner-to-intermediate/track-03-angular-15/01-new-features/00-new-features.md

 1. Class Inheritance: You could extend a base class.
 However, in TypeScript, a class can only inherit from one parent.
 This made it impossible to share multiple independent behaviors.

-2. Manual Application: You had to manually add every directive to the HTML selector in every template (e.g., <my-comp appHover appLog appToolip>).
+2. Manual Application: You had to manually add every directive to the HTML selector in every template (e.g., < my-comp appHover appLog appToolip>).
 This was repetitive and error-prone.

+The Composition API replaces these patterns with a "Has-A" relationship (Composition) instead of an "Is-A" relationship (Inheritance).

 ## Example (Create the Reusable Directive)